Compliance

 Challenge 2: Career Gaps and Re-Entry Nurses

 The issue: Many nurses (especially women) take career breaks for childcare or family caregiving.
-AI resume screening often penalizes gaps, discriminating based on sex.
+AI resume screening often penalizes gaps, discriminating based on sex under Title VII.
+This issue is exacerbated in healthcare due to high demand for experienced staff.

 Compliance approach: